 This is very similar to the security processes of jwpub.org and is an extremely secure system.

-Our encryption algorithm is Advanced Encryption Standard (AES) with a password-based key derived by SHA-2.
+NW Scheduler uses end-to-end (E2E) symmetric encryption.
+The encryption algorithm is Advanced Encryption Standard (AES) with a password-based key derived by the Argon2id algorithm in conjunction with SHA-256.

 Data Transfer Security